devnich/python-programming/README.md

         print(key, ":", val)
     ```

-2. You can iterate over keys and values separately
+2. (Optional) You can iterate over keys and values separately

     ``` python
     # Iterate over keys; you can also explicitly call .keys()